How to Anchor a Boat in Canada

 5. When it’s time to leave, reel in all of the extra anchoring line and haul the anchor back into the boat.

-Master boating with the NBSS!
+Master your boating skills with the National Boating Safety School!